JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->getProcessedHelp Description**

     Returns the processed help for the command replacing the %command.name% and command.full_name% patterns with the real values dynamically.

+---

 !!! signature "public Command->setAliases(string[] $aliases)"
     **$aliases**